Millennial AI

 • Contract and pricing model analysis with flagged terms and financial risk modelling

-• Compliance posture assessment covering data residency, training data usage, output ownership, and applicable regulatory requirements
+• Compliance posture assessment on data residency, training data usage, output ownership, and regulatory requirements

 • Reference call summary from existing customers at comparable scale